 Clarendon College operates five air-conditioned residence halls on the main Campus.
 The Director of Student Life, or a resident life coordinator will be available to assist residents with issues at all times.
-All full-time students attending the Clarendon Campus who are not residents of Donley County and are not (a) 21-years-old or older; or (b) married; or (c) living with nuclear family members (grandparents, parents, and/or siblings) who are Donley County residents, are required to live in on-Campus residence halls as long as space is available.
+All full-time students attending the Clarendon Campus who are not residents of Donley County and are not (a) 21-years-old or older; or (b) married; (c) living with nuclear family members (grandparents, parents, and/or siblings) who are Donley County residents; or (d) have completed a nine month certificate program through Clarendon College and have lived on campus for two years, are required to live in on-Campus residence halls as long as space is available.
 Permission to live off-Campus must be approved by the Director of Student Life.
 Clarendon College does reserve the right to refuse housing to students: Any student who has been designated as a sexually violent offender, sexually oriented offender, sexual predator, child-victim predator, habitual sex offender, or habitual child-victim offender or of any similar classification by any state or country, is not eligible for housing in any residence hall at Clarendon College.